HW-Core/js-lib-class/wiki/class-basic.md

             }
         ]});

-<h3> How to create a class that extends "FirstName" and use "LastName": </h3>
+###  How to create a class that extends "FirstName" and use "LastName":

     var MyName = $.Class({
         type: "final",
         base: FirstName,
-        use: LastName, <b>// it can be also an array of classes</b>
+        use: LastName, // it can be also an array of classes
         members: [
             {
                 name: "nickName",
                 val: "baz",
-                retType: String,  <b>// it's the type-hinting , you can force data-type for this var</b>
+                retType: String,  // it's the type-hinting , you can force data-type for this var
-                attributes: ["private", "static"] <b>// you can also use a space-separated string</b>
+                attributes: ["private", "static"] // you can also use a space-separated string },
-            },
             {
                 name: "__construct",